openssl/web/policies/omc-bylaws.md

 The following changes have been made since the bylaws were first issued 13-February-2017.

+.
+17-July-2022.
+Added a clause on minor edits of these bylaws.
 -   21-November-2019.
 Added *OTC*. and other related changes.
 -   20-December-2017.
 Added *Leave of absence* section.